-The Swiss Life Sustainability Report meets the requirements of the GRI Standards, a framework for transparent sustainability reporting.
-The 2023 report covers all segments - Switzerland, France, Germany, International and Asset Managers.
+The Swiss Life Sustainability Report was prepared in accordance with the GRI Standards, a framework for transparent sustainability reporting.
+The 2024 report covers all company segments - Switzerland, France, Germany, International and Asset Managers.
 On the one hand, the aim of the GRI Standards is for organisations to report on the economic, environmental and social impacts of their own business activities.
-On the other hand, the standardised, metrics-based format of the reports also contributes to the comparability and transparency of sustainability reporting.
-The corresponding content references can be found in the combined GRI Index and SASB Index on pages 197-200.
+On the other hand, the standardised format of the reports also contributes to the comparability and transparency of sustainability reporting.
+The corresponding content references can be found in the combined GRI Index and SASB Index on pages 214-217.